 The Garland Police K-9 Unit was officially formed in 1986 by a Federal Grant to help assist in the prevention of building burglaries.
 The K-9 Unit was started by Officer David Swavey with K-9 Lord and Officer Andy Bell with K-9 Bingo.

 Captain Gary Gregory

 Officer Matt Perry and K-9 Scout

 Officer Perry became a handler for the Department in 2012 and is partnered with K-9 Scout.
-Scout is a German Sheppard from Slovakia and was born in Slovakia on April 12, 2011.
+Scout is a German Shepherd from Slovakia and was born on April 12, 2011.
 Officer Perry and Scout completed their basic training in June, 2012.

 Functions of the Canine Unit

 Tracking and Area Searches: Garland Police Canines are able to track suspects who have fled from police officers or a criminal offense.